[Last update published: June 2024]

 Asylum, Migration and Integration Fund (AMIF) in Finland

-• Details: The national allocation for Finland under AMIF for the 2021–2027 period is €67.9 million.
+- Details: The national allocation for Finland under AMIF for the 2021–2027 period is €67.9 million.
 AMIF also provides for additional allocations for resettled beneficiaries of international protections and applicants for international protection who have been transferred from other EU countries.
 The national integration priorities described in the Finnish AMIF programme aim to improve interactions between migrants and the host society.
 The measures are also aimed at improving municipal reception capacity and integration services.

-• National managing authority: The national managing authority for AMIF in Finland is the Ministry of the Interior, International Affairs Unit.
+- National managing authority: The national managing authority for AMIF in Finland is the Ministry of the Interior, International Affairs Unit.

-European Social Fund (ESF) in Finland
+European Social Fund Plus (ESF+) in Finland

-• Details: Over the 2021–2027 period, the EU is contributing almost €99.3 billion through the ESF+ that brings together four funding instruments that were separate in the programming period 2014–2020: 1) the European Social Fund (ESF), 2) the Fund for European Aid to the most Deprived (FEAD), 3) the Youth Employment Initiative, and 4) the European Programme for Employment and Social Innovation (EaSI).
+- Details: Over the 2021–2027 period, the EU is contributing almost €99.3 billion through the ESF+ which brings together four funding instruments that were previously separate in the programming period 2014–2020: 1) the European Social Fund (ESF), 2) the Fund for European Aid to the most Deprived (FEAD), 3) the Youth Employment Initiative, and 4) the European Programme for Employment and Social Innovation (EaSI).
 The ESF+ Programme is mainly managed by EU Member States, with the European Commission having a supervising role.
 The funding takes place via 1) the shared management strand, which is implemented by EU Member States with a budget of €98.5 billion (2021–2027), and 2) the Employment and Social Innovation (EaSI) Strand with a budget close to €762 million (2021–2027).

-• National managing authority: The national managing authorities for the ESF+ in Finland are:
+- National managing authority: The national managing authorities for the ESF+ in Finland are:

-• The operation of the regional and structural policy funds of the European Union are governed by both national and EU regulations, on which the funding authority bases its decisions and instructions.
+- The operation of the regional and structural policy funds of the European Union are governed by both national and EU regulations, on which the funding authority bases its decisions and instructions.
 The Ministry of Economic Affairs and Employment, which is the managing authority in Finland, also issues decisions and instructions to the funding authorities.

-• In Finland, most of the business funding duties and duties related to structural funds have been assigned to regional Centres for Economic Development, Transport and the Environment – see the contact information of the regional centres.
+- In Finland, most of the business funding duties and duties related to structural funds have been assigned to regional Centres for Economic Development, Transport and the Environment – see the contact information of the regional centres.

 Other EU funds for integration available in Finland